Our Story

 A Movement Rooted in Lived Experience

-In 2017, Rhoda Musyimi, a refugee caregiver and survivor of childhood abuse in Kenya, launched UNCC–Kenya.
-Her deep understanding of trauma and her professional experience working with vulnerable children gave rise to a vision centered on intergenerational care.
-Rhoda recognised that elder refugees are not burdens—but keepers of culture, healing, and resilience.
-Through her leadership, UNCC–Kenya created safe spaces where senior refugees mentor and nurture child mothers, orphaned children, and those displaced by war.
-Her lived experience and unwavering compassion continue to shape UNCC’s mission today.
+In 2017, Rhoda Musyimi, a refugee caregiver and survivor of childhood abuse in Kenya, founded UNCC–Kenya.
+Her deep empathy for those living with trauma and her professional experience in child protection inspired a model centered on intergenerational care.
+Rhoda recognized that elder refugees are not burdens—they are healers, mentors, and the living memory of their communities.
+Under her leadership, UNCC–Kenya built safe spaces where senior refugees guide and nurture orphaned children, child mothers, and those displaced by conflict.
+Her courage and compassion continue to define the heart of UNCC.

 In 2022, Kevin Nabbowa, a war orphan and survivor of child neglect and abuse in Uganda, founded UNCC–Uganda.
-Having grown up in hardship himself, Kevin understood what it meant to be invisible in systems designed to forget.
-He created UNCC as a way to serve senior refugees, abandoned children, persons with disabilities, and child mothers—those who often fall through the cracks of formal humanitarian responses.
-From Rhino Camp to Terego and beyond, UNCC–Uganda has become a vital lifeline in Uganda’s refugee-hosting regions.
+Having grown up in the margins of society, Kevin understood the deep pain of being invisible in systems meant to help.
+He built UNCC–Uganda to serve those most forgotten—elderly refugees, persons with disabilities, abandoned children, and child mothers.
+Through his leadership, UNCC–Uganda became a vital community-led response, bringing hope and dignity to refugee settlements across Rhino Camp, Terego, and beyond.

 Global Coordination and Support

-At the international level, UNCC–Australia acts as the coordinating and oversight body for the network.
-It supports regional branches by providing:
+At the international level, UNCC–Australia serves as the coordination and oversight hub for the entire network.
+It provides strategic and logistical support across all UNCC regions, including:

 -